o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-motionevent-public-member-functions.md

 ## SetEndTime

-Sets the end time value of the event, which is when the event should be processed\.
+Sets the end time value of the event, which is when the event should be processed.

 **Syntax**